1. LEGAL INFORMATION

 Right to withdraw consent – if you provided consent for the processing of your data by Fairweathers Solicitors LLP, you have the right (in certain circumstances) to withdraw that consent at any time.
 This action which will not affect the lawfulness of the processing undertaken prior to when your consent was withdrawn.

 Right to lodge a complaint – you have a right to lodge a complaint to the Information Commissioners’ Office if you believe that we have not complied with the requirements of the GDPR regarding the processing of your personal data.

 Controller – Fairweathers Solicitors LLP is the controller of personal data for the purposes of the GDPR.

-Data Protection Officer – if you have any concerns or want more information about how your data is processed, you can contact our Data Protection Officer, Tracie Linehan, at 9 Boorman Way, Estuary View Business Park, Whitstable, Kent, CT5 3SE, by telephone on 01227 784337 or by email at traciel@fairweather‑solicitors.co.uk.
+Data Protection Manager – if you have any concerns or want more information about how your data is processed, you can contact our Data Protection Manager, Tracie Linehan, at 9 Boorman Way, Estuary View Business Park, Whitstable, Kent, CT5 3SE, by telephone on 01227 784337 or by email at traciel@fairweather‑solicitors.co.uk.

 Fairweathers Solicitors LLP operates secure data networks protected by industry standard firewall and password protection systems.
 Our security and privacy policies are periodically reviewed and enhanced as necessary and only authorized individuals have access to the information provided by users of our website and our clients.